kayali1411/JET-backend-service/README.md

 After the event is fired from the client-side, it sends a request to fakeDb to get the user details.
 After success, it broadcasts the `randomNumber` event to the room, that will be visible for all opponents.
 Finally, it broadcasts `activateYourTurn` and the first connected user starts to play.

 ### **sendNumber**
-It sends the number back to the client with the selected move choice ( 1,0,-1).
+It sends the number back to the client with the selected move choice ( 1,0,-1) and last calculated result of the number.
 It broadcasts the `randomNumber` event with the calculated result back and activates the opponent turn with the `activateYourTurn` event.
 For CPU users this section is automated, please look at the **code line 113**.

 # Fake DB JsonServer
 It's a server which creates a fake REST API.
 For more details, please check